simgrid/simgrid/examples/README.rst

 Dealing with host failures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This examples shows how to survive to host failure exceptions that occur when an host is turned off.
-The actor do not get notified when the host on which they run is turned off: they are just terminated in this case, and their ``on_exit()`` callback gets executed.
+The actors do not get notified when the host on which they run is turned off: they are just terminated in this case, and their ``on_exit()`` callback gets executed.
 For remote executions on failing hosts however, any blocking operation such as ``exec`` or ``wait`` will raise an exception that you can catch and react to.
 See also
 :ref:`howto_churn`,